 - 1983: The Main Event- this used the three celebrities the winner captured.
 Each was asked a multiple-choice question with three answers given, and the contestant could choose to agree or disagree with each.
 The contestant won $500 for each right answer, and a Progressive Jackpot if all were correct.

 - Golden Snitch: One player could light up numerous lights in a row, then lose due to missing a question and having the opponent light up the critical light.

 - The Announcer: Rod Roddy (1981-82) and Charlie Tuna (1983).
 Roddy would later become known as the announcer on Press Your Luck and The Price Is Right, and Tuna as the announcer on Scrabble after Jay Stewart's departure from that series in 1986.

 - Game Show Host: Alex Trebek, then known primarily for High Rollers.

 - Studio Audience

-- Progressive Jackpot: For the New bonus round, prize packages typically began with $5,000 cash plus a total of about $2,000-$3,000 in prizes, increasing until won.
+- Progressive Jackpot: For The Main Event endgame, the Battlestars Bonanza typically began with $5,000 cash plus a total of about $2,000-$3,000 in prizes, increasing until won.